madeso/bookshelf/content/books/97things/thing_35.md

 +++
-title = "The Golden Rule of API Design" weight = 35
+title = "35: The Golden Rule of API Design" weight = 35
 +++